 Heavy Rain and Wind May Lead to Road Hazards

-Public can help clear catch basins and report hazards
+Public can help clear storm drains and report hazards

-(PORTLAND, Ore.) – An active weather pattern is expected to bring more rain and wind gusts up to 45 mph to the region today through early Wednesday, according to the National Weather Service at http://forecast.weather.gov/MapClick.php?CityName=Portland&state=OR&site=PQR&lat=45.5181&lon=-122.675.
-The forecast calls for the strongest wind period this afternoon and the heaviest rain tonight into early Tuesday.
+(PORTLAND, Ore.) – An active weather pattern is expected to bring more rain and wind gusts up to 40 mph to the region over the next 36 hours, according to the National Weather Service.
 The Portland Bureau of Transportation advises the traveling public, residents, and businesses to take steps to reduce hazards associated with these conditions.
 Potential hazards include localized flooding of streets and properties, downed trees and power lines, and landslides and rock slides.

-All residents and businesses are advised to inspect and clear catch basins near their properties to help lessen flooding of streets and homes.
-Catch basins are the grated storm drains you see on almost every street corner.
-When they get covered with yard debris, fallen limbs, litter, and other debris, water can no longer drain from the street.
-The result can be flooded intersections and buildings.
+All residents and businesses are advised to inspect and clear storm drains near their properties to help lessen flooding of streets and homes.
+When drains get covered with yard debris, fallen limbs, litter, and other debris, water can no longer drain from the street.

-Because there are 58,000 catch basins in Portland, the City appreciates the public’s help in monitoring them and clearing them of debris.
-To clear a catch basin safely, stand on the curb and use a rake or shovel to remove debris from the top of the grate so that water can drain easily.
+To clear a storm drain safely, stand on the curb and use a rake or shovel to remove debris from the top of the grate so that water can drain easily.
 Do not attempt to remove the grate, just the debris on top of it.
 Notify the City by calling 503-823-1700 if assistance is needed at a particular location to unclog a catch basin.